Shrey3009/NLP_Final-Project/README.md

 The simplest way to run the project is **Google Colab**, since all paths in the notebook are already configured for Colab execution.

-If running locally, update the file paths at the top of the notebook.
+If running locally, update the file paths in the notebook.

 ### Requirements
 - Python 3.9+